 Another method involves a pin code.
 This is something that is automatically generated on the WPS configuration page on the router.
 The problem with this method is that it is vulnerable to brute-force attacks.
 Bruce-Force is a kind of attack where you guess the pin or password multiple times until you find the correct one.
-This is something that software can do and it’s the biggest reason why I recommend that you turn of WPS.
+This is something that software can do and it’s the biggest reason why I recommend that you turn off WPS.

-And if you start thinking about it, there is really no need for it unless you are connecting different devices every day.
+And if you start thinking about it, there is no need for it unless you are connecting different devices every day.
 You enter the password once and then the device will remember it, it’s much more secure and safer.

-Something that I always recommend my friends to do is to use their own stuff instead of using the ISPs.
+Something that I always recommend my friends to do is to use their stuff instead of using the ISPs.
 Many ISPs will send out a router for you when you sign up for a subscription.
 The problem is that you often don’t have full control over the router and instead, it’s the ISP that has control over it.

 If the ISP lets you (which they sometimes don’t), I can highly recommend that you leave their router in the box and instead you purchase a new one, for your own money, that is yours, and yours only.
 This gives you much more control over your network and even if you don’t plan to do any special configurations, the router you purchase will in 98% of the cases have better performance than the router from the ISP

 Lastly, I would just recommend that you keep your software updated on all your devices.
-Companies is always fixing bugs and filling security holes in their devices and it’s your job to apply that update.
+Companies are always fixing bugs and filling security holes in their devices and it’s your job to apply that update.
 I am talking about everything connected to the internet like your router, TV, Philips Hue, computer, phones, tablets, whatever it is.
 If there is an update, you should update.

 Did you hear about WannaCry in May 2017?
 This was a massive cyberattack that hit all kinds of systems around the world.
 It encrypted files and demanded a ransom.
 The ransomware infected over 200 000 computers around the world in just one day.
-You know who got it?
+Do you know who got it?
 The ones that were on old software or hadn’t upgraded in a long time.
 The ransomware attacked Windows-machines, but Microsoft had already released a fix for their operating systems.
 However, if you hadn’t update, it was game over.

-As I mentioned in the beginning of this article, I did some research while writing this topic, as I and any other blogger always do.
-The problem I found was that there were so many bad tips out there, that was there simply to have a bigger list for people to read, not actually useful.
+As I mentioned at the beginning of this article, I did some research while writing this topic, as I and any other blogger always do.
+The problem I found was that there were so many bad tips out there, that was there simply to have a bigger list for people to read, not useful.

 One of those things was to turn off DHCP on your router.
-The point here is that devices that connect to your network should not automatically get an IP address, something they need in order to use the network and internet.
+The point here is that devices that connect to your network should not automatically get an IP address, something they need to use the network and internet.
 No, someone else, like an administrator or a family member should give the device a static IP (having a static IP means having the same IP all the time).